molgenis/molgenis-ops-helm/charts/molgenis-elasticsearch/README.md

 This chart is used for all possible environments at the moment.

 ## Containers
 This chart spins up Elasticsearch instance.
-The created containers are:

-- ElasticSearch instance (5.5.6)
+The version currently used is 5.5.6.

 ## Provisioning
 You can choose from which registry you want to pull.
 There are 2 registries: